MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

     :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-warning.png" alt-text="Provision warning":::

 6. The provision process of creating the resources in the Azure cloud may take some time.
-Meanwhile you can monitor the progress by checking TTK output window.
+Meanwhile you can monitor the progress by checking Teams Toolkit output window.
 7. You're prompted after provisioning is complete.
 Select **View Provisioned Resources** to view all the resources that were provisioned.

     :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-provision-success.png" alt-text="View provisioned resources":::

 ### Resource creation

-When you trigger provision command in TTK or TeamsFx CLI, you can create the following resources:
+When you trigger provision command in Teams Toolkit or TeamsFx CLI, you can create the following resources:

 * Microsoft Azure Active Directory (Azure AD) application under your Microsoft 365 tenant.
 * Teams app registration under your Microsoft 365 tenant's Teams platform.